eclipse-embed-cdt/web-jekyll/pages/plugins/install.md

 ## Support

-If you encountered any problems when installing the plug-ins, pleas refer to the [Support]({{ site.baseurl }}/support/) page and **do not** send private emails.
+If you encountered any problems when installing the plug-ins, please refer to the [Support]({{ site.baseurl }}/support/) page and **do not** send private emails.